 About Us

 Welcome to the Department of Africana Studies at UNC Charlotte, an institutional member of the National Council for Black Studies.
 Our department was founded in 1969 as a result of activism in the form of student protest and the tireless advocacy of our first director, Dr. Bertha Maxwell-Roddey.
-As such, we have a continued interest in social justice issues that connect African diaspora communities – particularly related to the legacies of slavery and colonialism, health and environmental inequities, and structural biases in the law and popular culture.
+As such, we have a continued interest in social issues that connect African diaspora communities – particularly related to the legacies of slavery and colonialism, health and environmental issues, and the law and popular culture.